mnyt-aqw/Pipeline_1/README.md

 # Pipeline_1

+> [!NOTE]
+> The `Gene_Normalization` process will need some work.
+But you can run everything else first.
+When the process is updated replace theold script and alunch the entire pipelien agin.
+It will then only do the `Gene_Normalization`  process with the cashed file.

 ## Overview

 Pipeline_1 is a comprehensive bioinformatics pipeline designed for processing and analyzing DNA sequencing data.
 It consists of three main components: the Create DB Pipeline, the Annotation Pipeline, and the MultiQC Pipeline.